Adding a GFCI Outlet Circuit to a Bathroom

-Jon in New Jersey asks: How should a GFCI Outlet circuit be installed for an existing bathroom?
+How should a GFCI Outlet circuit be installed for an existing bathroom?
+Can I do this or do I need to re-wire all the fixtures with 12-2 wire?© By: Dave Rongey

 Bathroom GFCI Outlet

-Electrical Question: Jon in New Jersey asks: How should a GFCI Outlet circuit be installed for an existing bathroom?
+Electrical Project: How should a GFCI Outlet circuit be installed for an existing bathroom?

 - I have a bathroom with a GFCI outlet that feeds a vanity light and a exhaust fan/light unit.